positive-response/jpetGeant/README.md

    - shows only scintillator wrapped in a kapton foil

 ## Targets
+If user calls run geometry for dedicated run, then target is predefined and it can not be changed.

 - materials can keep information about oPs creation and lifetime